 Second and last day of the only cricket match ever played at the Olympic Games.
 Devon County Wanderers scored 117 and 145 to beat the Union des Sociétés Françaises de Sports Athlétiques (78 and 26) by 158 runs at the Vélodrome de Vincennes, a cycling track in Paris.
 Montague Toller took 7 for 10 in that dismal second innings of 26.
 The French team included such typically French names as Anderson, Attrill, Browning, Robinson and Henry Terry.

 Birth of an England allrounder - in Tokyo.
 Big-hitting Natalie Sciver was a key figure in her side's World Cup victory at home in 2017 - scoring two hundreds in the group stages and a 51 in the final, and taking seven wickets (including an incredible 3 for 3 against West Indies).
-A year later, at the World T20, against South Africa, she took 3 for 4 in a spell of medium-pace bowling that included 20 dot balls.
+A year later, at the T20 World Cup, against South Africa, she took 3 for 4 in a spell of medium-pace bowling that included 20 dot balls.
+She was also England's leading run-scorer in the 2020 T20 World Cup in Australia.
 A Wisden Cricketer of the Year for 2018, Sciver is also the originator of the Natmeg - a shot that squeezes yorkers square of the wicket between the legs.

 The start of the run-fest that was the MCC v Rest of the World match at Lord's.
 Staged to celebrate MCC's 200th anniversary, the game saw centuries from the G-men: Graham Gooch (117), Mike Gatting (179) and Gordon Greenidge (122), but it was Sunil Gavaskar's majestic 188 that stole the show.
 Gavaskar also recorded the only duck of the match, when he was cleaned up by Malcolm Marshall in the World's second innings as they chased 353 to win.
 Rain washed out the final day.